cmertz/logstash_rails/README.md

 * some json event format normalization to prevent troubles with `Elasticsearch`
 * can be reconfigured at runtime
 * tcp and udp transports for testing

+## Platforms

+Tested under CRuby 1.9.3 and 2.0 .
+See [travis builds](http://travis-ci.org/cmertz/logstash_rails) for more details.

 ## Usage